foundation/foundation-emails/docs/pages/panini.md

 <h1>{{ title }}</h1>
 ```

 Variables can also be added globally by creating an external JSON or YML file, and adding it to the `src/data` folder in your project.
+Note that this folder isn't in your project by default and that if you create it, you'll have to [include it](http://foundation.zurb.com/forum/posts/43584-handlebars-img-src-depending-on-test-or-production) in the `gulpfile.babel.js` in order for the following step to work.

 Let's create a file called `breakfast.yml`:

 ```
 - eggs